EnterpriseDB/repmgr/README.md

       3 | standby |                2 | test    | node3 | host=repmgr_node3 dbname=repmgr user=repmgr |           |      100 | t
     (3 rows)

+* * *

+> *TIP*: under some circumstances when setting up a cascading replication
+> cluster, you may wish to clone a downstream standby whose upstream node
+> does not yet exist.
+In this case you can clone from the master (or
+> another upstream node) and provide the parameter `--upstream-conninfo`
+> to explictly set the upstream's `primary_conninfo` string in `recovery.conf`.

+* * *

 Using replication slots with repmgr
 -----------------------------------